It’s a New Year and everyone is thinking about their Resolutions.

 It’s so easy to worry and become anxious over the uncertainties in life.
 I used to be plagued with anxiety to the point that my health took an ugly turn as a result.

-Seems kind of silly, but think of all the things that relied on computers and now think of the computers not working correctly.
+Seems kind of silly, but think of all the things that relied on computers, and now think of the computers not working correctly.
 The news was constantly reporting financial ramifications, talks of food and water shortages, as well as scenarios involving nuclear power plants.
 I mean people were stockpiling food and installing bomb shelters in their back yards.
-I remember churches talking about it and emphasizing on getting your soul prepared for the end of the world.
+I remember churches talking about it with an emphasis on getting your soul prepared for the end of the world (and even “watch parties” at cemetaries to see “the dead in Christ rise first” (an interpretation of 1 Thessalonians 4:16).
 Everyone was in a frenzy.

 I couldn’t sleep.
 I couldn’t eat.
 I started having panic attacks.
 Even after the clocks kept ticking on January 1st, 2000, I started thinking about graduating from high school and facing all the unknowns of entering the adult world.
 Every day brought another Y2K crisis for myself.
 And it snowballed.
 The more I focused on what was out of my control, the more I spun out of control.